 - The food court is convenient and less expensive than a full-service restaurant.

-- You get all the benefits of being in a Disney resort, such as Extra Magic Hours, room package delivery, transportation, etc.
+- You get all the benefits of being in a Disney resort, such as Early Theme Park Entry, room package delivery, transportation, etc.

 - You can walk to Art of Animation.
 It’s fun to check out the resort, plus they have a great food court there, so that gives you another dining choice.